top of page

 Bringing the score to life

-Every winter, the Carrot Productions orchestra comes together to create a big-screen version of one of Britain’s most iconic festive treats: The Snowman.
-The ambitions are high and the pressure is on with only one morning to bring Howard Blake’s complex score to life.
+Every winter, our orchestra comes together to create a live, big-screen version of one of Britain’s most iconic festive treats: The Snowman.
+Our ambitions are high and the pressure is on with only one morning rehearsal during which to bring Howard Blake’s complex score to life.

-It is a heartwarming listen, celebrating the enduring magic of the music and the people who bring it to life.
+“We are delighted with the programme - it is a heartwarming, insightful listen, celebrating the enduring magic of Howard Blake's music and our wonderful musicians who bring it to life!”
+Rachel Whibley, Managing Director, Carrot Productions

 Comments